qcitizen/qc-apply/README.md

 ## Preamble

 ```
-> A message from the editor:                              [2021-06-23]
+  > re: Message from the editor                             [2021-07-11]

-We've received a lot of really nice submissions over the past month.
-A few of the PRs are still waiting for reviews; we haven't forgotten
-and we will respond soon.

-The role we're hiring for at the moment is a Senior Full-stack Dev,
-with experience working in Elixir/Phoenix.
-Experience as a lead dev
-or project ownwer is a bonus but not required (we want a programmer,
-first and foremost).

-The position is on our Phoenix project team.
-We started it late last
-year and it's currently in a pre-production phase.
-Experience with
-devops is valuable along with a security-first mindset and fine
-attention to detail in general as well.
+  All of our open positions have been filled.
+As we bring on new members
+  to the team, we to take time to let the dust settle before continuing.
+  We find that we get a better picture that way of the role(s) that will
+  have the most impact on our velocity.

-We have more positions opening up over the next few months so
+  We'll have more positions opening up soon so we're still keeping track
-we're keeping track of the pull requests coming in and we'll
+  of the pull requests coming in.
+Some things we'll be interested in, in
+  no particular order: Devops (PaaS), Dart, Python and libs like Pandas,
+  Ruby, experience working in healthcare, compliance or various areas of
+  research, and of course anything related to helping others to improve
+  their mental-health & well-being.

+  We are an equal opportunity employer.
+If you're not sure whether your
+  skills and experience would be a good fit, please email us anyway and
+  we can figure it out together.
+At the very least, we'll be pleased to
+  offer you any constructive feedback we can (but only if you ask). 🌻

-have another update here as soon as we have more details. - QC
+  This notice will be updated again as we have more details to share. - QC

 ```
 ---